Marco-Sulla/python-frozendict/README.md

 # frozendict

-`frozendict` is an immutable dictionary.
+`frozendict` is a simple immutable dictionary.
 Unlike other similar implementation, immutability is guaranteed: you can't change the internal variables of the class, and they are all immutable objects. `__init__` can be called only at object creation.

-The API is the same as `dict`, so it supports also `fromkeys`, unlike other implementations.
+The API is the same as `dict`, without methods that can change the immutability.
+So it supports also `fromkeys`, unlike other implementations.
 Furthermore it supports `copy.deepcopy()` and can be `pickle`d and un`pickle`d.

 In addition, a `frozendict` supports the `+` and `-` operand.
 If you add a `dict`-like object, a new `frozendict` will be returned, equal to the old